Encharted Cook

 Garlic parmesan coated croutons on parchment paper.

-If desired, sprinkle them with a very small amount of finely chopped parsley.
+If desired, sprinkle them with a very small amount of finely chopped parsley or your favorite herbs.

 My Top Tips